mediabeastnz/silverstripe-imgix/readme.md

 If you would like to make contributions to the module please ensure you raise a pull request and discuss with the module maintainers.

 ## Adding to a DataObject
-Add a has_one or has_many relationship to "Imgix" in the same way you would with "Image".
+Add a has_one or many_many relationship to "Imgix" in the same way you would with "Image".
 See example below

 ```php
 <?php